 Artificial intelligence (AI) has made great strides in the last ten years.
 AI has fundamentally changed our personal and professional life, from the invention of Alexa to its use in the creation of vaccines .
-Nowadays, it seems to be present everywhere, including in delivery robots,
+Nowadays, it seems to be present everywhere, including in delivery robots, streaming services, parking garages, and travel applications; driving innovation across industries such as business consulting services, finance, healthcare and enterprise operations.

 Although AI has a broad variety of applications, the technology does not simply “work out of the box.”
-Regardless of the use case, still needs human beings to learn, remain relevant, and act as a backup when necessary.
-We think that human and machine intelligence will always have a
+Regardless of the use case, still needs human beings to learn, remain relevant, and act as a backup when necessary; particularly in areas involving governance, ethics and legal compliance.
+We think that human and machine intelligence will always have a role in successful AI deployment since what comes easily to humans, like interpersonal skills and judgment, is tough for machines — while processing mountains of data at scale is almost impossible for people.

 - Being aware of what machines are capable of.